Prtfw/hello_world_react_solidity/README.md

 - npm / yarn start and navigate to localhost:3000

 poke around + have fun (you need to have installed and signed-in to your metamask chrome plugin for the frontend to work)

+- to compile contract (run "node compile.js" in the main repo)

+- to deploy contract (use testnet first) (run "node deploy.js" in the main repo)